Cultural impact of Whitney Houston: Political impact

+Songfacts claimed in 2002, as the United States prepared to go to war with Iraq, Saddam Hussein had the Houston rendition of "I Will Always Love You" covered by an Iraq-based vocalist during his re-election campaign.
+As a result, Houston's record label filed a complaint to the Iraqi mission in the United Nations.

 After Houston's sudden death in 2012, The White House issued a statement, stating that President Obama was "deeply concerned" by the news and that "it's a tragedy to lose somebody so talented at such a young age".
 New Jersey Governor Chris Christie ordered all New Jersey state flags to be flown at half-staff on February 18 to honor Houston.
+Cory Booker, then mayor of Newark, New Jersey, stated that "Houston went from a Newark church to the global stage, but she always remained a deep part of the city's pride and collective heart."
+In 2017, Houston's rendition of "I'm Every Woman" took on some political significance when it was played during the San Jose Women's March on January 21, 2017, with over 25,000 female protesters marching during the demonstration following the election of Donald Trump.
 The Kygo and Houston rendition of "Higher Love" was played immediately following Joe Biden's victory speech after his election as the 46th President of the United States on November 7, 2020.
 Writing for Billboard, Katie Bain described the song's use in a political setting: "Indeed, after Biden shared his vision of 'a nation united, a nation strengthened.
 A nation healed, 'Higher Love' backed up the message, particularly for those who know all the words ...
 Few sentiments could so effectively summarize the weary travails of the American collective consciousness during the past four years."
 In 2021, President Donald Trump issued an amended executive order to induct Houston into the National Garden of American Heroes monument project; in 2025, he reiterated his plans to plan the garden to include Houston; the project is set to be implemented in 2026.
 In December 2023, the New Jersey Hall of Fame unveiled the Whitney Houston Service Area, formerly known as the Vauxhal Service Area at the Garden State Parkway.
 The New Jersey Hall of Fame explained that the renaming was part of their "ongoing program to honor its inductees by renaming Garden State Parkway service areas after them, and building displays about them".
-Osama Bin Laden was reportedly a fan of Whitney Houston despite his opposition to music.
-He reportedly wanted to make her one of his wives.
+Following the aftermath of the Palisades Fire in January 2025, the firefighters who battled the destructive wildfire were acknowledged at the 67th Annual Grammy Awards in which while being given a standing ovation by the audience of celebrities and Grammy winners and nominees, Houston's 1991 rendition of Ray Charles's "America the Beautiful" was playing in the background.